trbecker/ric/README.md

 ### Installing

   1. Obtain a `qcow2` image at [Ubuntu cloud images](https://cloud-images.ubuntu.com/).
 The recommended version is Ubuntu 18.04 (Bionic Beaver).
+Some ubuntu images don't use `.qcow2` as the termination, e.g. `bionic-server-cloudimg-amd64.img`.
   2. Resize the image.

          qemu-img resize <image> 20G